Broadband speeds in my area

 There is a fault

-If you commonly hit bottlenecks with your broadband connection, where things slow down to a crawl, or video streams start buffering (pausing with a little spinning circle in the middle), it's time to find a faster package, provided one is available.
-There's nothing wrong with your connection per se, it's just that over time your needs have begun to overwhelm it.
+If your broadband connection regularly slows down to a crawl, or video streams are buffering regularly (pausing with a little spinning circle in the middle), it may be time to find a faster package, provided one is available in your area.

 Alternatives to fixed-line broadband

-If you’re on the fastest broadband connection available to you and for whatever reason it's still too slow for your needs, it may be time to start looking into alternative technologies.
-There are three primary alternatives to fixed-line broadband and each is the best choice depending on your precise situation/location.
+If you’re on the fastest broadband connection available in your area and still finding it too slow for your needs, it may be time to start looking at other technologies.

-- 4G or 5G mobile broadband – If you can’t get a decent enough speed via a fixed line, but you can get a good 4G or 5G mobile signal, many providers now offer home routers that operate via a mobile network.
-4G can offer good speeds comparable to entry-level fibre if you can get a clear signal.
-Likewise, 5G can offer speeds that far exceed it
+4G or 5G mobile broadband: If you can’t get a decent enough speed via a fixed line, but you can get a good 4G or 5G mobile signal, many providers now offer home routers that operate via a mobile network.
+4G offers good speeds comparable to entry-level fibre if you can get a clear signal.
+5G can offer speeds that far exceed it

-- Fixed wireless broadband – This is where a small town or village location has a line-of-sight wireless network installed.
-Vodafone has a few sites like this around the UK, where it uses the highest point in the village – usually a church spire – to mount a transmitter, which beams broadband to homes within sight of it.
-Needless to say, locations where this sort of technology exists are extremely rare
+Fixed wireless broadband: This is where a small town or village has a line-of-sight wireless network installed.
+Vodafone has a few sites like this around the UK, where it uses the highest point in the village – usually a church spire – to mount a transmitter, which beams broadband to homes within sight.
+Locations where this sort of technology exists are extremely rare.